RWS/studio-api-docs/apiconcepts/verification/implement_the_verification_logic.md

         /// the display code is identical to the display code entered in the plug-in settings.
         /// If this is the case, it determines whether the target segment is actually identical to the source segment.
         /// If not, a warning message will be generated, which is then displayed between the source and target segments,
-        /// and in the Messages window of Trados Studio.
+        /// and in the Messages window of <Var:ProductName>.
         /// </summary>
         /// <param name="paragraphUnit"></param>
         #region "verify"